This post contains affiliate links, which means I may receive a small commission if you make a purchase after clicking on my links.

 A review of the plant based, organic meal delivery service from Sakara.com!
 Read more about them and get an exclusive discount code here!

-Ready to buy and don't need to see the review?
-Use the discount code XOTRIALANDEATER on Sakara.com to save 20% on your first order!
+Ready to buy and don’t need to see the review?
+Use the discount code XOTRIALANDEATER (or go directly to sakara.com/discount/XOTRIALANDEATER) to save 20% on your first order!

 Table of contents

 - The Meal Plans from Sakara

 - The Other Sakara Products AKA “The Clean Boutique”

 Their ready-to-eat healthy meals are 100% plant-based, gluten-free, organic, superfood-rich, and oh so creative!

 They offer a 2-day, 3-day or 5-day signature meal program (known as Level 1) as either a one-time purchase or a recurring subscription.